-Northern Long-eared Bat (Myotis septentrionalis)
+L. Northern Long-eared Bat (Myotis septentrionalis)

 Northern Long-eared Bats (NLEB) have the potential to inhabit the project limits because they roost in trees.
-Roosts may not have been observed on this project, but conditions to support the species exist.
+Roosts have been identified within 150 feet of the project limits.
 The species and all active roosts are protected by the Federal Endangered Species Act.
 If an individual bat or active roost is encountered during construction operations, stop work and notify the engineer and the WisDOT Regional Environmental Coordinator (REC).